 However, they trigger a more intense response and do more damage than good when facing everyday stress.
 For example, if you cause a car accident, this adrenaline rush could help you quickly get out of the car and find safety.
 However, these hormones can do more harm than good when no real threat is present.

-When levels of these hormones are too high, they can cause headaches, nausea, nervousness, and hypertension.
+When these hormones are too high, they can cause headaches, nausea, nervousness, and hypertension.
 Also, it is essential to note that when these hormones are present in excess, people often show signs of anxiety.
-This is because everyday stress interferes with the ability to handle difficult situations.
+Also, this is because everyday stress interferes with the ability to handle difficult situations.
 Therefore, daily stress can lead to heightened levels of these hormones, which can cause even more stress.

 Endorphins are hormones that have a pain-relieving effect.
 They work by reducing the level of pain signals sent from your nerves to your brain.
 Thus, they act as a natural pain reliever.
 Endorphins are helpful for injuries when you need to divert your attention away from the pain.

 Your body’s release of endorphins can also mask the pain of an injury, which makes it difficult for you to determine when your body fully heals.
 For example, people often say they feel “fine” before going to the doctor, thinking something else caused their pain.
-However, after a check-up, the doctor reveals they broke a bone and the endorphins preventing them from feeling any pain.
+However, after a check-up, the doctor reveals they broke a bone, and the endorphins prevent them from feeling pain.

 Many people seek endorphins for their positive mood-altering effects.
 For example, people who experience a “runner’s high” feel better because of the release of endorphins.
-This is because these hormones can cause feelings of euphoria and happiness.
+Also, this is because these hormones can cause feelings of euphoria and happiness.

 Oxytocin and Vasopressin